One URL

 Digital Product Passport

-From 2027 most physical products sold into the EU need a Digital Product Passport (DPP), with textiles first under the ESPR and other categories following through the late 2020s.
+Most physical products sold into the EU will need a Digital Product Passport (DPP) before the decade is out.
+Textiles come first under the ESPR, with the delegated act expected in 2027 and compliance from around 2028, and other categories follow through the late 2020s.
 TalkPod builds the passport on the same data layer that runs the product's pod, so the compliance work earns you a stable public URL and a product that can answer customer questions from the same record.

 The basics